dotnet/csharplang/proposals/csharp-7.0/tuples.md

 > Add the following text to [Boxing conversions](../../spec/conversions.md#boxing-conversions) after the first paragraph:

 Tuples have a boxing conversion.
 Importantly, the element names aren't part of the runtime representation of tuples, but are tracked only by the compiler.
 Thus, once element names have been "cast away", they cannot be recovered.
-In alignment with identity conversion, a boxed tuple unboxes to any tuple type that has the same element types in the same order.
+In alignment with identity conversion, a boxed tuple unboxes to any tuple type that has the same arity.

 ### Tuple conversions